Xilinx/versal-restart-trd/docs/source/pages/build-hw.rst

      :alt: IPI Block Design

-*At this point you can opt for 2 options to Write Device Image and generate .xsa*
+#. *At this point you can opt for 2 options to Write Device Image and generate .xsa*

-Option 1 (Recommended)
+Option 1 (Recommended): Run the implementation script

 #.
-Run the implementation script
+To automatically run Vivado all the way through to Write Device Image

-   To automatically run Vivado all the way through to Write Device Image and generate the XSA, type the following in the Tcl Console window, then skip to the next section::
+   and generate the XSA, type the following in the Tcl Console window, then skip to the next section::